Benjahum/ReadingLevels/readme.txt

   Read, count words, calculate frequencies, sort
 Scale up to the size of the training data
   If one file can be processed at a time, create a driver that sequentially processes data, then writes the results to a collective between switching data files.
-  This is several separate jobs, the driver, and the handling of the total data, neither of which relies on the initial file processor
+  This is several separate jobs, the driver, and the handling of the total data, and a different reader (getting frequencies and sorting before the end is a waste)
 Once I have the training data, I should be able to use the same initial processor on new test data There may be complications here- my training data arrived in JSON form.
 I can either convert test data to JSON or make a new processor
 Then I need to handle the comparison of the training and the test data